XtroBag/Noxify/readme.md

   <img src="banner.png" alt="Noxify's Banner">
 </p>

-Noxify is a Discord bot currently under active development by XtroBag and BroBoiler.
+Noxify is a Discord bot currently under active development by XtroBag (Sean Gray), BroBoiler (Scott), and BSP2973 (Benjamin Price).
 We're constantly adding new features and refining existing ones to create a versatile and enjoyable experience for your server.

 **Key Features:**